 Smart FBA sellers take the time to evaluate the prices on their items to make sure they are priced to sell quickly and maximize profits.
 Repricing your inventory on a somewhat regular basis in order to keep prices competitive is a wise business decision.
 As you think about pricing strategies, you’ll soon learn that repricing doesn’t always mean lowering your price, but can often mean raising your price.
-We’ll talk more about repricing strategies later this week.
+We’ll talk more about repricing strategies in an upcoming blog post.

 Now, let’s go over how to reprice your items manually.
 Use the image below to see a visual representation of each step.

 1. Log in to Seller Central

 2. On the top left of the screen, click “Inventory.”

 3. On the filters row be sure that only the “Active” option is selected.
 This will show you what items are currently in stock (no need to reprice something you don’t have in stock anymore).

 4. The default setting is to sort your inventory by Date Created, but you can change that to however you want to sort your inventory (by product name, SKU, quality available, quantity inbound, quantity reserved, and your price).